azat-co/aws-intro/02-modules.md

 # Classic Load Balancer	vs. Application Load Balancer

-Classic Load Balancer — registers **instances** with the load balancer.
+Classic Load Balancer — devs register **instances** with the load balancer.

-Application Load Balancer — registers the instances as **targets in a target group**, and routes traffic to a target group.
+Application Load Balancer — devs register the instances as **targets in a target group**, and routes traffic to a target group.

 ---